tr330ne/waypoints-merger/README.md

 # WaypointSync [1.21.1-1.21.4]
-Automatically synchronizes waypoints from Xaero's to Rusher.
+Automatically synchronizes waypoints from Xaero to Rusher.

 ## For any information about the plugin, contact:
 - **Discord – ```treeone```**